 The course covers the history of four aspects of medicine and disease that powerfully influenced western history.
 These are: major diseases, evolution of medical expertise, institutionalization of medical care, and the relationship of public health initiatives with the prevailing level of biological knowledge.
 Coursework will begin at the late Middle Ages (leprosy and Black Death) and proceed toward current issues in public health.
 Most class meetings will concern European history, and the chronology will emphasize the nineteenth century.

-HI 306 20th Cent Amer Hist Of Race Gender: 3 semester hours
+HI 306 20th Century American History of Race and Gender: 3 semester hours

 HI 340 Crime & Punishment in England 1550-1875: 3 semester hours